writethedocs/www/docs/guide/writing/style-guides.md

 ### Thinking about accessibility

 It's important to consider accessibility in your style guide, in addition to any content you produce.
 Writing for accessibility includes making sure copy can be read by screenreaders, content organization, style and color of text emphasis, and more.
-Accessibility is important for all types of users.
+Accessibility is important for all users.

 A few great resources:
 - [MailChimp's style guide](https://styleguide.mailchimp.com/writing-for-accessibility/)